imapex/gadd/README.md

 * ***TBD click the Happy MAC icon to be taken to the NFV device page...***

 * When you're done with the demo, we need to clean up after ourselves.
-You should still have the same terminal window open and are in the``gadd``directory, enter:
+You should still have the same terminal window open and are in the``gadd``directory, where you had started the php server.
+We need to stop that service, enter:

+		Ctrl-C

+* After the php service stops, enter:

+		cd ../..
+		deactivate
 		source cleanup_nfvis.sh

 #___________________________________